 Johannes Kreppold started composting farmyard manure from his 40 suckler cows.
 Additionally, since 2015, he experiments with an innovative anaerobic treatment (Microbial Carbonisation).
 He spreads the material on some cultures (maize, winter wheat, beetroots) and thus helps to close on-farm nutrient cycles.

 Composting farmyard manure helps to reduce CH4 and N2O emissions, compared to the emissions of a farmyard manure pile.
 Additionally, fertilizer application can be reduced in the following years.

 Climate change mitigation and adaptation is the essential topic of our time and organic farming plays a forerunner role.
 Through participating in the SOLMACC-Project and the results thereof I want to gain a feeling for the right balance between reasonable yields and C-sequestration.
 The results of the project shall be used on my farm for possible improvement.

 Introduction of grain legume mixtures and maintenance of existing forage legumes

 Johannes Kreppold changed parts of his crop rotation management.
 He increased the grain legume production (soya bean and field beans) from 0% to more than 21% of the arable area.
 Together with the forage legume production, 38% of arable land is cultivated with leguminous crops.

 Leguminous crops contribute to N fixation and therefore reduce the amount of fertilizers needed in the following years.

 Reduced tillage and undersown crops

-The farm installed hedgerows and tree strips, along with 6 ha forest which lead to C sequestration in above- and belowground biomass and in soil.
-Part of the woody biomass is used for composting and the energetic use of wood chips replaces fossil fuel (CO2 mitigation).
+Together, the trees and hedges lead to C sequestration in above- and below-ground biomass and in soil.
+The energetic use of wood chips replaces fossil fuel consumption.